Sombra: Book Two in the Love in Translation series

 My eyes stay on his hands.
 I’m obsessed with them, especially his callouses.
 Over time, they’ve built up on the pads of his palms, right next to where his fingers begin.
 The telltale sign of a life lived working outside, even if it’s not what he wants.
 Sometimes his rough patches crack and bleed, a hazard of using a rake to beat the olives out of the trees.

 A hazard of using his hands.

-Those scratchy callouses now skim down my naked body, half-lit in the dark room, leaving a trail of oil.
-My new haircut is splayed across the pillow.
+Those hands, those scratchy callouses now skim down my naked body, half-lit in the dark room, leaving a trail of oil.
+My hair splays across the pillow.
 His light touch makes my nipples point up.
-Blood floods my body.
+My pulse pounds.
 I arch up into his fingers, wanting more.
 Needing more.